-He received four Academy Award nominations for Best Actor and won the Oscar in 1960 for his performance as the corrupt evangelist in 'Elmer Gantry'.
+He received four Academy Award nominations for Best Actor and won the Oscar once, in 1960, for his performance as the corrupt evangelist in 'Elmer Gantry'.
 He was also a producer, director and writer and was in the forefront of Hollywood actors in forming his own highly successful production company, Hecht-Hill-Lancaster, in the 1950's.
-He is placed at number nineteen in the American Film Institute's list of the Fifty Greatest Screen Legends.
+In the American Film Institute's list of the Fifty Greatest Screen Legends he is placed at number nineteen.

-Burt was now in the position of having to seek work and he found it first as a firefighter, then as a floorwalker for the Marshall Fields department store and he also worked as a restaurant waiter until 1942 when he joined the army after Pearl Harbour.
-He spent 3 years with the USO providing entertainment to trooops stationed in Italy, beginning as an athletic instructor, moving on to the job of entertainment specialist, where he wrote, directed and performed in sketches.
+World War IIBurt was now in the position of having to seek work and he found it first as a firefighter, then as a floorwalker for the Marshall Fields department store and he also worked as a restaurant waiter until 1942 when he joined the army after Pearl Harbour.
+He spent 3 years with the USO providing entertainment to troops stationed in Italy, beginning as an athletic instructor, moving on to the job of entertainment specialist, where he wrote, directed and performed in sketches.

 As time went on he became increasingly in demand for more complex and challenging roles such as that of Sergeant Warden in the classic movie, 'From Here to Eternity' in 1953 for which he received the first of four Academy Award nominations for Best Actor.
 He supported and appeared in a movie and a radio play adaptation of Arthur Miller's Broadway play, "All My Sons" and a 1955 movie adaptation of Tennessee Williams's "The Rose Tattoo" both of which might not have otherwise been filmed .